 Their second album was produced by Eliot James (Kaiser Chiefs, Bloc Party, Noah and the Whale credits), and the last two albums by Al Scott (Seth Wakeman, Oysterband, The Levellers and more).
-The latest, ‘Wild By the Side of The Road’ spent several weeks in the official UK Americana charts and a single “Devon Brigade’ has recently been released, together with a touching video.
+The latest, ‘Wild By the Side of The Road’ spent several weeks in the official UK Americana charts.
+A single “Devon Brigade’ has been released from it, together with a touching video.

-The band have played over 300 gigs together including Port Eliot, Kendall Calling, Larmer Tree, Bestival - and last year on the Avalon stage at Glastonbury.
+The band have played over 300 gigs together including festivals Port Eliot, Kendall Calling, Larmer Tree, Bestival - and in 2016 on the Avalon stage at Glastonbury.
 In July 2017 they were among the headliners on the main stage at the Cornbury Festival, and this year closed the festival on the Songbird stage.

-They have a big banner and a small banner, depending on where they’re playing, and have just taken delivery of a super-huge banner, just in case.
+They have a big banner and a small banner depending on where they’re playing, and have just taken delivery of a super-huge banner, just in case.

 James Studholme / Lead vocals, Guitar Eddie Bishop / Violin, Mandolin, Vocals Tim Dowling / Banjo, Flat Guitar, Vocals Michael Giri / Drums, Vocals Don Bowen / Bass, Vocals Shahen Galichian / Accordion, Keyboards, Vocals Emily Norris / Trumpet, Vocals